Direction & angle

 What do all these ways of communicating a direction have in common?
 They are all about splitting a full round into smaller bits.

 - We could split it into four bits – quarters – and say ‘one quarter’, ‘two quarters’ and ‘three quarters clockwise’,

 - into 12 bits such as on a clock or

 - or into 16 bits such as on a simple compass with its ‘east’, ‘north-west’, ‘south-south-west’ etc.1

 The more bits we split into, the more precisely can a direction be pointed out.

 So why not even more, for example 360 bits?
-That is in fact the general choice that was made back in history, of some reason,2 and still is in use today.
+That is in fact the general choice that was made back in the past2 and is still in use today.

 Then ‘three o’clock’ and ‘a quarter of a round’ are the same as ‘an angle of 90 degrees’, in short:

 85 degrees would be a slightly smaller angle than a quarter of a round, while 1 degree is a very, very small turn, only one three-hundred-and-sixtieth of a full round.
 360 degrees would be a full round, and 361 degrees would be the same direction as 1 degree, just one round ahead.